Radiation Oncology

 Depending on the type of tumor that is present, radiation may be used to eliminate the cancer, shrink the tumor, or provide pain relief for the patient.
 Radiation may be administered in a number of different protocols designed to accomplish the needs of the pet and pet owners, while maintaining a good quality of life for the patient.

-VSNT utilizes advanced computerized treatment planning programs that comprise a major part of the overall treatment process.
+VSNT utilizes Elekta Monaco computerized treatment planning programs that comprise a major part of the overall treatment process.
 These planning programs allow our radiation oncologists to generate beam shapes and dose distributions that allow maximum tumor control while minimizing normal tissue complications.
+We also use Stereotactic Radiotherapy (SRT) and GRID Radiotherapy to treat both incompletely resected tumors and those tumors that cannot be removed.

 Team Approach with Other Specialties